MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-wellbeing-engagement.md

   - Microsoft 365 for frontline workers
 ---

-# Wellbeing and engagement frontline workers
+# Engage your frontline workers and focus on wellbeing

 Nurture a sense of belonging among your frontline team by empowering to engage with your entire organization.

-Microsoft’s [Work Trend Index Pulse Report](https://www.microsoft.com/worklab/work-trend-index) surveyed 9,600 frontline workers and discovered:
+Survey's like Microsoft’s [Work Trend Index Pulse Report](https://www.microsoft.com/worklab/work-trend-index) show that many frontline workers:

-- 57% of frontline workers wish more was being done to support their mental health.
+- Wish more was being done to support their mental health
-- 62% of all frontline workers say leadership does not prioritize building culture.
+- Say leadership does not prioritize building culture
-- 58% of frontline workers believe that work stress will either stay the same or worsen in the coming year.
+- Believe that work stress will either stay the same or worsen in the coming year

-Use [Viva Connections](#connect-frontline-workers-to-your-broader-organization-with-viva-connections), [Yammer](#create-communities-with-yammer), [Praise](#boost-morale-with-praise), [SharePoint, and Microsoft Stream](#support-engagement-with-sharepoint-and-microsoft-stream) to help your frontline team overcome these challenges and feel supported in your organization.
+You can help your frontline team overcome these challenges and feel supported in your organization by using [Viva Connections](#connect-frontline-workers-to-your-broader-organization-with-viva-connections), [Yammer](#create-communities-with-yammer), [Praise](#boost-morale-with-praise), [SharePoint, and Microsoft Stream](#support-engagement-with-sharepoint-and-microsoft-stream).

 ## Connect frontline workers to your broader organization with Viva Connections